Dmitry Guryev: Family

-From 1785, he was married to Countess Praskovya Saltykova (1764 – 10 May 1830), daughter of the Life Guards Lieutenant Count Nikolai Saltykov (1743–1800) and Princess Anna Gagarina (1742 – 21 April 1820).
+From 1785, he was married to Countess Praskovya Saltykova (1764 – 10 May 1830), daughter of the Life Guards Lieutenant Count Nikolai Saltykov (1743–1800) and his wife, Princess Anna Gagarina (1742 – 21 April 1820).
 According to Vigel, by the hand of Countess Saltykova, despite her great fortune, everyone ran for a long time.
 Having married her, Guryev took a decent dowry and was known at one time as a very rich man.
 Following her husband, Countess Guryeva made her court career.
 In November 1806, she received the Order of Saint Catherine (Lesser Cross), and on August 22, 1826, she was granted a lady of state.

 At one time, the house of Countess Guryeva was in the evenings a favorite gathering place for the Saint Petersburg elite society and the entire diplomatic corps.
-According to Daria Fiquelmon, she was an amiable and social woman.
+According to Countess Dorothea de Ficquelmont, she was an amiable and social woman.
 Her death from fever was a great loss for many people who for twenty years constantly communicated with her and found her a kind person.
 She left a huge void not only in the hearts of her friends, but also in the whole society.
 "The Countess was often ill and in the last three months her face has changed beyond recognition.
 But, in fact, her death in May 1830 was sudden and unexpected.
 She continued to meet people, went for walks every day, and only two days before her death it became obvious that she was really sick.
 Almost the entire city was present at the countess's funeral".
 She was buried next to her husband in the Transfiguration Church at the Cemetery of the Porcelain Factory.
 In marriage, she had children: